 Took 35 years to build, the Angkor Wat was originally a Hindu temple (dedicated to Hindu god Vishnu) and gradually transformed into a Buddhist temple at the end of the 12th century.
 Because of its magnificence, Angkor Wat survived the demise of Hindu culture and become a pilgrimage spot for Buddhists throughout the world.
-In Khmer word, Wat means “temple”, and Angkor Wat means “temple city”.
-Together with Shwedagon Pagoda in Yangon and Borobudur in Java, it is the three largest Buddha pagodas in the world.
+In Khmer word, Wat means “temple”, and Angkor Wat means “temple city/city of temples” in Khmer.
+300,000 workers and 6,000 elephants were involved in this massive construction, and over 5 million tons of sandstones were used to build the temple – Together with Shwedagon Pagoda in Yangon and Borobudur in Java, it is the three largest Buddha pagodas in the world.

-The Angkor Wat has five magnificent towers (which could be seen on Cambodia’s flag) and the central tower was symbolized as a mountain where the gods live.
-Visitors could queue up and climb the stairs to the top of the tower and enjoy a nice view of greenery surrounding the temple.
+The Angkor Wat has five magnificent towers (which could be seen on Cambodia’s flag) and the central tower was symbolized as a mountain where the gods live (Mount Meru, for the three Hindu chief gods: Brahma (the Creator), Vishnu (the Preserver), and Shiva (the Destroyer).
+Visitors could queue up and climb the stairs to the top of the tower and enjoy a nice view of the greenery surrounding the temple.

 Unlike most Khmer temples, Angkor Wat faces west – which scholars suggested that the King intended it to serve as his funerary temple; and it has an unusual solace effect during sunrise.
 There are 1,200 square meters of carved bas-beliefs in Angkor Wat, depicting eight Hindu myths.
 One of the most important depictions would probably be “The Churning of the Ocean of Milk”.